Bessarion: Role in the Council of Ferrara

-On becoming a tonsured monk, he adopted the name of an old Egyptian anchorite Bessarion, whose story he has related.
+On becoming a tonsured monk, he adopted the name of Bessarion of Egypt, whose story he has related.
 In 1436 became abbot of a monastery in Constantinople and in 1437, he was made metropolitan of Nicaea by the Byzantine Emperor John VIII Palaeologus, whom he accompanied to Italy in order to bring about a reunion between the Eastern (Orthodox) and Western (Catholic) churches.
 The emperor hoped to use the possibility of re-uniting the churches to obtain help from Western Europe against the Ottoman Empire.
 Bessarion participated in the Byzantine delegation to the Council of Ferrara-Florence as the most eminent representative of unionists, although he originally belonged to the party of anti-unionists.
-On 6 July 1439, he read the declaration of the Greek Association of Churches in the cathedral of Florence, in the presence of Pope Eugene IV and the Emperor John VIII Palaeologus.
+On 6 July 1439, he read the declaration of the Greek Association of Churches in Florence cathedral, in the presence of Pope Eugene IV and John VIII.

 Some historians have impugned Bessarion's sincerity in adhering to the union.
-However, Gill upholds Bessarion's sincerity in being convinced to the truth of the Roman position in the matters discussed at the Council quoting from the bishop's own Oratio Dogmatica:
+However, Gill upholds Bessarion's sincerity in being convinced of the truth of the Roman position in the matters discussed at the Council, quoting from Bessarion's own work Oratio Dogmatica:

+Cardinal and later life

 Upon his return to the East, he found himself bitterly resented for his attachment to the minority party that saw no difficulty in a reconciliation of the two churches.
-Pope Eugene IV invested him with the rank of cardinal at a consistory of 18 December 1439.
+Pope Eugene IV invested him with the rank of cardinal at the consistory of 18 December 1439.

-From that time, Bessarion resided permanently in Italy, doing much (by his patronage of learned men, by his collection of books and manuscripts, and by his own writings) to spread abroad the New Learning.
+From that time, Bessarion resided permanently in Italy, doing much (by his patronage of learned men, by his collection of books and manuscripts, and by his own writings) to spread the New Learning.
 His palazzo in Rome was a virtual academy for the studies of new humanistic learning, a center for learned Greeks and Greek refugees, whom he supported by commissioning transcripts of Greek manuscripts and translations into Latin that made Greek scholarship available to Western Europeans.
 He supported Regiomontanus in this fashion and defended Nicholas of Cusa.
 He is known in history as the original patron of the Greek exiles (scholars and diplomats) including Theodore Gaza, George of Trebizond, John Argyropoulos, and Janus Lascaris.